 Handwritten digit recognition has become one of the standard benchmark problems in the field.
 Why so?
-The reason is simple: there exists a very good and freely available data set for it, the MNIST database~\footnote{http://yann.lecun.com/exdb/mnist}, see Fig.~\ref{fig:MNIST}.
+The reason is simple: there exists a very good and freely available data set for it, the MNIST database~\footnote{\href{http://yann.lecun.com/exdb/mnist}{http://yann.lecun.com/exdb/mnist}}, see top row of Fig.~\ref{fig:MNIST}.
 This curious fact highlights an important aspect of machine learning: it is all about data.
 The most efficient way to improve machine learning results is to provide more and better data.
 Thus, one should keep in mind that despite the widespread applications, machine learning is not the hammer for every nail.
-It is most beneficial if large and \textbf{balanced} data sets, meaning roughly that the algorithm can learn all aspects of the problem equally, in a machine-readable way are available.
+Machine learning is most beneficial if large and \emph{balanced} data sets in a machine-readable way are available, such that the algorithm can learn all aspects of the problem equally.

 This lecture is an introduction specifically targeting the use of machine learning in different domains of science.
 In scientific research, we see a vastly increasing number of applications of machine learning, mirroring the developments in industrial technology.
 With that, machine learning presents itself as a universal new tool for the exact sciences, standing side-by-side with methods such as calculus, traditional statistics, and numerical simulations.
 This poses the question, where in the scientific workflow, summerized in Fig.~\ref{fig:scientific_workflow}, these novel methods are best employed.